Ocasio-Cortez hits back at Dems fretting over her ‘Twitter star’ status

 Ocasio-Cortez has taken Congress and the political world by storm ever since her upset primary win over a member of party leadership last year -- bringing a new impetus to liberal proposals like the Green New Deal and Medicare-for-all.
 She’s also been widely covered in the media, with a sharp focus on her Twitter account where she often calls out opponents and promotes her favorite causes.

-But, according to Politico, she is drawing critics in the more established parts of the House Democratic caucus, who are reportedly mounting any operation to bring her into line -- with warnings that she will be on her own and ineffective if she keeps "sniping" inside the party tent.
+But, according to Politico, she is drawing critics in the more established parts of the House Democratic caucus, who are reportedly mounting an operation to bring her into line -- with warnings that she will be on her own and ineffective if she keeps "sniping" inside the party tent.

 OCASIO-CORTEZ SLAMMED FOR 'HYPOCRISY' AFTER HER CAMPAIGN FINED FOR NOT PROVIDING WORKER'S COMPENSATION COVERAGE